Nasty (Tinashe song)

 "Nasty" is a song by the American singer and songwriter Tinashe from her seventh studio album, Quantum Baby (2024).
 It was released by Ricky Reed's Nice Life Recording Company on April 12, 2024, as the album's lead single.
-A sexual R&B song written by Tinashe and Reed and produced by Zack Sekoff and Reed, it has a sparse beat and various innuendos.
+A sexual R&B song written by Tinashe, Reed, and produced by Zack Sekoff and Reed, it has a sparse beat and various innuendos.
 Tinashe rap-sings in a deadpan tone about looking for a lover who has an equivalent sex drive to hers.
 Its release coincided with her performance at the 2024 Coachella Valley Music & Arts Festival and with the release of its music video.

 Critics enjoyed "Nasty" for its hooks and its catchiness, with many identifying it as the best song from Quantum Baby and as one of the best songs of 2024.
-A video of TikTok user Nate Di Winer dancing with "Nasty" edited over it became a meme on Twitter in April 2024, causing a surge in streams for the song.
-Other memes involving the song, particularly those surrounding its line "Is somebody gonna match my freak?", also propelled the song's popularity.
-It peaked at number 61 on the Billboard Hot 100 in June 2024, making it Tinashe's first entry on the chart as a lead artist since 2014 and her first-ever solo entry, and at number 66 on the UK Singles Chart.
+A video of TikTok user Nate Di Winer dancing with the song edited over it became a meme on Twitter in April 2024, causing a surge in streams for it.
+Other memes involving the song, particularly those surrounding its line, "Is somebody gonna match my freak?", also propelled the track's popularity.
+"Nasty" peaked at number 61 on the Billboard Hot 100 in June 2024, making it Tinashe's first entry on the chart as a lead artist since 2014 and her first-ever solo entry, and at number 66 on the UK Singles Chart.
 She also performed the song throughout the run of her Match My Freak: World Tour.